cockroachdb/docs/v21.2/data-domiciling.md

 ---
 title: Data Domiciling with CockroachDB
-summary: Learn how to implement data domiciling using CockroachDB's multi-region SQL capabilities and the ALTER DATABASE ...
-PLACEMENT RESTRICTED statement.
+summary: Learn how to use CockroachDB's multi-region SQL capabilities and the ALTER DATABASE ...
+PLACEMENT RESTRICTED statement as part of your data domiciling approach
 toc: true
 docs_area: deploy
 ---